franciskershaw/game-of-fives/README.md

 * Rowdy
 * Fast-paced

+These buzzwords led me to conclude that I would need the site's typography and colouring to be bright and striking, almost as if aimed at a younger audience.

 #### Colour Scheme

 I chose to employ bright and garish colours for the game, in keeping with the playful tone I was hoping to instill.